The ultimate guide to contract summaries

 This is Summize's ultimate guide to contract summaries, where you’ll find out everything about:

-• Contract summaries and their benefits
+- Contract summaries and their benefits

-• The benefits of effective contract auditing in your business
+- The benefits of effective contract auditing in your business

-• How to improve contract audits and save costs
+- How to improve contract audits and save costs

-• Why tech could help you with auditing contracts
+- Why tech could help you with auditing contracts

-What is a Contract Summary?
+What is a contract summary?

 A contract summary is typically a one-page outline of a contract, used to highlight the most important or relevant information in a simple, easy-to-read format.
 Contract summaries can be up to three pages long if there is a large amount of information to cover or if they are part of a bundle.

 Contracts are a vital aspect of businesses today, and an infinite number of them are created and shared between organisations, law firms, and consumers every year.
-But contracts are notoriously long and full of legal jargon, so contract summaries are a great way to start simplfying this.
+But contracts are notoriously long and full of legal jargon, so contract summaries are a great way to start simplifying this.

 Many legal teams create their contract summaries manually, which requires them to read and make notes on the contract, before summing up the key points in a document, email, or spreadsheet.
 There are also several contract summary templates available online for certain events and contract types, which help teams to focus on the most important aspects and format their findings in an effective way.